patchamama/Ebook-clippings-management/README.md

 # Ebook-clippings-management
-Show and organize your Kindle notes and highlights....
+Show and organize your Kindle notes and highlights from diferents kindle devices and sorted by authors, titles....

 # Getting Started
 The easiest way to use it is to download a release, unpack that release, visit the URL (http://yourhost/clippings.php) and upload a clipping text file of a kindle device and show the result.